assareh/field-workshops-vault/docs/slides/multi-cloud/vault-oss/vault-6.md

 * In addition to specifying paths, policies also specify a set of capabilities for those paths.
 * Policies are written in HashiCorp Configuration Language (HCL).

+???
+if you're familiar with terraform it's a similar syntax

 ---
 name: vault-policy-example
 # A Vault Policy Example